-The major key to understanding Caribbean Clean Eating is to know the herbs and spices used Caribbean cuisine.
+The primary key to understanding Caribbean Clean Eating is to know the herbs and spices used Caribbean cuisine.
 Caribbean Cuisine is a fusion of African, Creole, Cajun, Amerindian, European, Latin American, East Indian, and Chinese cuisine.
 A medley of cultures and way of living, Caribbean food has a distinct flavor and aroma.

 Many of our recipes are Caribbean inspired because we love incorporating our own flavor to dishes around the worlds.
 These flavors are not authentic.
-They are simply marriages between ingredients.
+They are merely marriages between ingredients.
 At Caribbean Green Living, several of our recipes are also from the Caribbean.
 They are not authentic because every home has their own way of cooking.